 |This stone ossuary used for secondary burial of bones.
 It is the ossuary of Miriam, the granddaughter of the High Priest Caiaphas.
 Note the six-prong solar image.|

 Alice C. Linsley

-To understand Christianity, we must investigate the point of origin of Messianic expectation, which is the heart of the Christian faith.
-Such investigation will take us to Abraham's Nilo-Saharan ancestors for whom the sun stood as an emblem of the Creator and his son Horus.
-This means we must to go back to at least 3500 B.C. to the oldest known shrine city of the devotees of Horus at Nekhen in Sudan.
+An investigation int o the roots of the Messianic Faith will take us to Abraham and his Nilo-Saharan ancestors for whom the Sun was an emblem of the Creator and his son Horus.
+This means we must to go back to at least 4000 B.C., to the oldest known shrine cities of the Horite Hebrew at Nekhen and Nekheb on the Nile.

 Aspects of the ancient solar symbolism are found in the Bible and in historical texts.
 Psalm 92:2 describes the Lord as “a sun and a shield.”
 The Victory Tablet of Amenhotep III describes Horus as “The Good God, Golden [Horus], Shining in the chariot, like the rising of the sun; great in strength, strong in might…” (Tablet of Victory of Amenhotep III, J.H.
 Breasted, Ancient Records of Egypt, Part Two, p.
 854).

 Horus was the guardian of the ancient Egyptian and Kushite kings from as early as 4000 B.C.
 The kings were perceived to be the representatives on earth of the Ruler of the universe, the “sons” of God.
 From the earliest Dynastic Period, the king's name was written in the rectangular device called a serekh, which depicted a falcon perched on a palace façade.
 Horus as guardian and deity was manifest within the palaces and the shrines as the king himself.
 The king’s “horus name” was associated with gold and the sun which is the meaning of the title “Golden Horus” in which a falcon appears on the hieroglyphic sign for gold.